hknrtrk/bu-teslab.github.io/_pages/publications.md

 # Publications

-A full list of publications is given below this page.
+The full list of publications and patents is given below this page, they are also accessible on Prof. Hakan Erturk's <a href="https://scholar.google.com/citations?user=0bWMg2kAAAAJ&hl=en">Google Scholar</a> profile.

 # Group highlights